 There’s one thing you should know before you read any further: I am one Thai-flavor-obsessed human.

 The evidence is loud and clear in this little food corner of mine on the internet.
 I cannot help it but make all the Thai food because Thai food is my love language.
-Simple Thai Noodle Bowl, Pad Thai, Thai Mango Sweet Sticky Rice, Pad See Ew…
+Thai Noodle Bowl, Pad Thai, Thai Mango Sweet Sticky Rice, Pad See Ew, Thai Pineapple Fried Rice…

 If we were to list it all we would be here way too long, and you are really here to read about these delicious Thai Grilled Chicken Thighs.

-And you should know that this recipe is really a salute to all the beautiful Thai flavors and spices that we know and love by packaging them into this tasty chicken marinade.
+The marinade (a mix of fish sauce, soy sauce, garlic, and lime juice) does all the heavy lifting, so there’s very little else you need to do besides let the chicken soak up all that flavor.
+It is really a salute to all the beautiful Thai flavors and spices that we know and love by packaging them into this tasty chicken marinade.

 Thai Chicken Marinade

-- Fish sauce – do not be intimidated by this.
+- Fish sauce: Do not be intimidated by this.
 It is in the majority of Thai food.
-This is the secret behind that complex unique flavor of this dish.
+This is the secret behind that complex unique flavor of gai yang.
 If you are not used to its smell, don’t worry, it tastes completely different from the way it smells.
 You just have to trust me.
 And then thank me later. 😉

 In other words, I am lazy and this is how I get it done with minimal effort in minimal time.